awkward/beam/README.md

 - Spoiler protection
 - 3D Touch

-Beam also offers unlockable packs to improve your browsing experience:
+It also offered unlockable packs in the past, now available by default:

 - Mediaview
 - Night Mode